torvalds/linux/Documentation/bpf/verifier.rst

 As well as range-checking, the tracked information is also used for enforcing alignment of pointer accesses.
 For instance, on most systems the packet pointer is 2 bytes after a 4-byte alignment.
-If a program adds 14 bytes to that to jump over the Ethernet header, then reads IHL and addes (IHL * 4), the resulting pointer will have a variable offset known to be 4n+2 for some n, so adding the 2 bytes (NET_IP_ALIGN) gives a 4-byte alignment and so word-sized accesses through that pointer are safe.
+If a program adds 14 bytes to that to jump over the Ethernet header, then reads IHL and adds (IHL * 4), the resulting pointer will have a variable offset known to be 4n+2 for some n, so adding the 2 bytes (NET_IP_ALIGN) gives a 4-byte alignment and so word-sized accesses through that pointer are safe.